thinkshout/tidy_local_tasks/README.md

 [the install instructions](https://github.com/nvm-sh/nvm#install--update-script)
 if `which nvm` doesn't turn it up on your machine.
 2. Change into the module's front_end directory.
+3. Type either:
-3. Type `npm run watch`.
-Your changes to the module's CSS and JS should start getting compiled on the fly.
+   - `npm run watch`.
+Your changes to the module's CSS and JS should start getting compiled, in dev mode, on the fly.
+   - `npm run build`.
+CSS/JS changes will be compiled once, in production mode.